 Gear Loops & Racking

 This is not a complex area of consideration; however it may be worth taking a moment to see that your desired harness offers a practical number of gear loops.
 The number of loops per harness will generally range from 1 to 8, depending on what the product is designed for.
 For example an Alpine harness will generally have a low number of loops (1 to 2), a Sport harness a couple more (3 to 4) and something designed for big walling or very long routes may have up to 8 loops.
 For general purpose a harness offering 4 to 5 loops will be more than adequate.
 Another consideration may be the shape and position of the racking loops, which can vary from harness to harness; this however is a purely personal choice.

 Care & Maintenance

 As your harness is the critical connection between you and all other components of your climbing system – rope, gear, belay etc. – it is important to keep your harness in good condition and when possible, away from harmful elements, such as chemicals and direct sunlight.
 When in storage keep your harness at room temperature in a dark place and ensure it is dry before being put away.
-If your harness becomes overly dirty or is exposed to sea water/spray, wash it in lukewarm water with a product such as Nikwax Tech Wash or Beal Rope Cleaner.
+If your harness becomes overly dirty or is exposed to sea water/spray, wash it in lukewarm water with a product such as Nikwax Tech Wash.
 Dry the harness in a warm (not hot) room away from direct sunlight.